smirfolio/tasks_prompts_chain/README.md

 1. Always set templates before executing the chain
 2. Use meaningful placeholder names
+3. Implement a stop_placholder in each prompt, to catch the LLM error defined bad responses to stop the subsequent requests
 3. Handle streaming responses appropriately
 4. Choose appropriate models for different types of tasks
 5. Use system prompts for consistent context